rivaisali/ruby-api/README.md

 ```

 <a name="how_to_ruby_net_http"></a>
-## How to use the Wowza Streaming Cloud™ API working with the Ruby Net::HTTP library
+## How to use the Wowza Streaming Cloud™ REST API with the Ruby Net::HTTP library

-#### Get a list of all Live Streams of your account (GET):
+#### Get a list of all live streams of your account (GET):

 ```ruby
 require 'net/http'